babywyrm/gowasp/beta/REVIEW_STATE.md

 - Existing workflow unchanged if you don't use the flags
 - No impact on performance when disabled
 - All review state is stored in cache directory (already gitignored)

+## Scrynet

+Scrynet is the AI-powered code analysis system that powers this review state management.
+The name reflects its ability to "scry" (see into) code to reveal security issues and insights.

 ## Example Workflow